AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 As discussed above, ``-gnatwa`` activates almost all warnings, but not all.
 Refer to the `section on warnings
 <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/building_executable_programs_with_gnat.html#warning-message-control>`_
-of the GNAT User's Guide to get a list of the remaining warnings you could also use in your project.
+in the GNAT User's Guide to get a list of the remaining warnings you could also enable in your project.
 One example is ``-gnatw.o``, which displays warnings when the compiler detects modified but unreferenced *Out* parameters.
 Consider the following example: